rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <img class="img-right" align="right"
 alt="cloud platforms black icons 300x330-300-58kb.jpg" width="300" height="330" src="https://cloud.githubusercontent.com/assets/300046/17864330/e4dbabc0-685a-11e6-84e5-361c5fc8c28d.jpg">

-This page houses my random collection of information about comparing the various cloud services platforms:
+This page houses information about comparing the various cloud services platforms:
 Amazon AWS vs.
 [Google Cloud Platform](/gcp/) vs.
 IBM Softlayer vs.
 Microsoft Azure vs.
+Rackspace.

+These are the biggest ones.
-Rackspace vs. Oracle, SalesForce Heroku, SkyTap, etc.
+Multi-cloud vendors also include Oracle, SalesForce Heroku, SkyTap, and others.

+Software for private clouds include Red Hat OpenStack and VMWare.

-Multi-cloud vendors include <a target="_blank" href="https://github.com/cloudfoundry/bosh">CloudFoundry</a>, Hashicorp Terraform.
+Software for hybrid include <a target="_blank" href="https://github.com/cloudfoundry/bosh">CloudFoundry</a>, Hashicorp Terraform, and others.

+## Advantages of Cloud

+Evaluations can be based on the 6 advantages of cloud:

+1. Trade capital expense for variable expense (conserve cash)
+2. Benefit from massive economies of scale
+3. Stop guessing about capacity (over-provisioning)
+4. Increase speed and agility (big team of experts working on innovations)
+5. Stop spending money running and maintaining data centers "friends don't let friends build data centers"
+6. Go global in minutes (time consuming and dangerous to do on your own)

+PROTIP: Memorize the above list for exams.

 ## TL;DR - The biggest difference